-The MTFP was set in February 2024 along with a balanced budget for 2024/25.
-The Authority has set out an initial assessment of the potential risks to its financial position including as a result of price inflation which continues to exceed the 2% target and the potential consequential pressure for national pay awards to exceed the provision in the revenue budget.
-The MTFP requires savings of £2.221m to be delivered by 2025/26 to provide a balanced budget.
+The MTFP was set in February 2025 along with a balanced budget for 2025/26.
+The Authority will receive an initial assessment of the potential risks to its financial position including as a result of price inflation which continues to exceed the 2% target, the partial funding of changes to National Insurance Contributions (NICs) and the impact of national pay awards exceeding the provision in the revenue budget on 17 July 2025.
+The MTFP requires savings of £2.595m to be delivered by 2026/27 to provide a balanced budget.
+This figure has been revised upwards to c£3.5m to take account of the ongoing impact of pay awards and NICs changes.

 There remains significant uncertainty about future funding for local government, including the fire sector, and the impact of worldwide supply chain disruption on pay and price inflation has been compounding the situation.
-The Local Government Finance Settlement announced in December 2023 was for one year only..
+The Local Government Finance Settlement announced in December 2024 was for one year only.
 This makes financial planning extremely difficult.
-The Authority has revised its MTFP and modelled higher and lower range scenarios, which could require additional savings to be made up to £3.5m by 2028/29.
+The Authority has revised its MTFP and modelled higher and lower range scenarios, which could require additional savings to be made up to £7.5m by 2028/29.
+Following the announcement of the Government's Comprehensive Spending Review in June, followed by changes to the funding formula and a reset of the business rates system, a multi-year funding settlement is expected to be announced in the autumn / winter of 2025.

-Work is ongoing in the Service to explore options for delivering efficiency savings and / or generating income, with the aim of setting a balanced budget in 2025/26.
-Clearly savings of the scale modelled will not be covered by efficiencies and income generation alone and the Service will undertake a further analysis into the future of Mayfield fire station with an options appraisal report to be submitted to Members in June 2024.
+Work is ongoing in the Service to explore options for delivering efficiency savings and / or generating income of up to £4m, with the aim of setting a balanced budget in 2026/27 and over the three years of the expected settlement.
+Clearly savings of the scale modelled will not be covered by efficiencies and income generation alone and the Service will be developing Financial sustainability Plans for all areas of the Service.

-As at 31 March 2024 the Authority had the following reserves to call on in delivering its services.
-In the event of a serious financial situation it would have to consider 'un-earmarking' certain reserves to meet its commitments.
+As at 31 March 2025 the Authority had the following reserves to call on in delivering its services.
+In the event of a serious financial situation, it would have to consider 'un-earmarking' certain reserves to meet its commitments.

-General Fund £2.500m Earmarked (including grants unapplied) £10.809m
+General Fund £2.792m

-Total Usable Reserves
+Earmarked (including grants unapplied) £8.786m

-£13.309m
+Total Usable Reserves £11.578m

-The Authority had investments of £14.30m at the end of March 2024 of which £6.30m is available next day, a further £3m is in notice accounts of 95 days, and the remaining £5m is in fixed term deposits maturing in May 2024 (£1m), August 2024 (£1m), September 2024 (£1m), November 2024 (£1m) and March 2025 (£1m).
+The Authority had investments of £13.41m at the end of March 2025 of which £7.41m is available next day, a further £1m is in a notice account of 95 days, and the remaining £5m is in fixed term deposits of £1m maturing in June, July, September (£2m) and October 2025.
 The Authority closely monitors its cashflow and investments to ensure it has sufficient liquidity to meet its commitments.
 It has not made any longer term investments especially where there is a potential risk to the principal sum given current market uncertainty.
-The Authority has prepared a detailed cash flow forecast up to 31 March 2025.
+The Authority has prepared a detailed cash flow forecast up to 31 March 2026.
 The Authority remains confident in its ability to maintain sufficient cash for its services throughout the medium term.
 The Authority is of course also able to borrow short term for cash management if ever needed.